shadadu/hello-scala/README.md

 Output Data:
 The code returns a time series of 3 vertices having highest number of triangles( see output folder), and average degree.
 Next to be included will be the size of the largest connected component.
-We can also make a change metric for detecting sudden changes in the metric
+We can also make a change metric for detecting sudden changes in the metric.
+These text data can be parsed by say, Python, and visualizations done using Matplotlib